St Columba Anglican School

-We are excited to announce that St Columba Anglican School is a candidate school for the International Baccalaureate Diploma Programme.
+We are proud to announce that St Columba Anglican School is an authorised IB World School, offering the International Baccalaureate Diploma Programme.

 The International Baccalaureate (IB) Diploma Programme (DP) is a rigorous, internationally recognised and well-rounded educational programme for students in Year 11 and 12.
 Designed to prepare students for success at university and beyond, the DP equips learners to think critically, communicate effectively, and engage with real-world issues.
 Here at St Columba, it will provide additional opportunities for our students, who may choose to study the HSC in Year 11 and 12, or the IB Diploma Programme.